Relative p-adic Hodge theory: Foundations: Perfect rings and strict p -rings

-If $R$ is complete for a power-multiplicative norm, by Lemma~\ref{L:construct affinoid system} we can write $R$ as the completion of the direct limit $A$ of some uniform affinoid system $\{A_i\}_{i \in I}$.
-If we enlarge this affinoid system by adding $\varphi^{-j}(A_i)$ for all nonnegative integers $j$, the direct limit becomes $A^{\perf}$, whose completion is $S$.
+To prove (b), note that by Lemma~\ref{L:construct affinoid system}, we can write $R$ as the completion of the direct limit of some affinoid system $\{A_i\}_{i \in I}$.
+Form a new affinoid system $\{B_i\}_{i \in I}$ by taking $B_i = A_i^u$ (note that by Corollary~\ref{C:spectral is norm}, $B_i$ is isomorphic to the reduced quotient of $A_i$).
+Let $B$ be the direct limit of the second affinoid system; its completion is again $R$.
+From the second affinoid system, form a third one by adding $\overline{\varphi}^{-j}(B_i)$ for all nonnegative integers $j$; the completed directed limit becomes $S$.
 Applying $\FEt$ to the commutative diagram

 yields tensor equivalences along the horizontal arrows by Proposition~\ref{P:henselian direct limit2} and along the left vertical arrow by (a).
 Hence the right vertical arrow also becomes a tensor equivalence; this proves (b). \end{proof}